-Units 206 306, and 308 (Formerly CS38 & 39) Tree Climbing and Aerial Rescue, Aerial Cutting of Trees with a Chainsaw Using Free Fall Tecniques
+Units 206 306, and 308 (Formerly CS38 & 39) Tree Climbing, Aerial Rescue, Aerial Cutting of Trees with a Chainsaw Using Free Fall Tecniques

-The course covers the accessing of trees through climbing using a rope & harness, carrying out recovery of both conscious and unconscious casualties, and the removal of single limb/parts of tree canopy to the complete removal of trees.
+This complete course covers the accessing of trees using ropes & harness, carrying out recovery of both conscious and unconscious casualties, and the use of a chainsaw while in a tree.

 We recommend you bring any of your own PPE, Saw, Climbing equipment etc, that you have.

-You must have approved Personal Protective Equipment (boots; trousers; helmet; face protection; ear defenders;) to use a chainsaw.
+You must have approved Personal Protective Equipment (chainsaw boots; chainsaw trousers; helmet with face protection & ear defenders;) to use a chainsaw.
 If you need to hire PPE or other gear for the duration of the course,we can provide this for €50.00.

 You must have receipts and/or LOLER inspection documents for all your climbing equipment.